Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Vladimir Mayakovsky with his family.
 Photo: vladimir-mayakovsky.ru

-Vladimir Mayakovsky as a child.
+Vladimir Mayakovsky in childhood.
 Photo: rewizor.ru

 <...>

-Poet-futurist Pyotr Neznamov
+Futurist poet Pyotr Neznamov

-Vladimir Mayakovsky and Lilya Brik in the film "Chained by the Film".
+Vladimir Mayakovsky and Lilya Brik in the film Chained by Film.
 1918.
 Photo: geometria.by

 In 1915, Mayakovsky met Osip and Lilya Brik.
-The poet later noted this event in his autobiography with the subtitle "the happiest date."
-Lilya Brik for many years became Mayakovsky's beloved and muse, he dedicated poems and poems to her, and even after parting continued to confess his love.
-In 1918, they starred together for the film "Chained by the Film" - both in the lead roles.
+This event in his autobiography, the poet later noted the subtitle "the most joyful date."
+Lilya Brik became Mayakovsky's lover and muse for many years, he dedicated poems and poems to her, and even after parting continued to declare his love.
+In 1918, they starred together for the film Chained by Film - both in the lead roles.

 Vladimir Mayakovsky.
 Photo: goteatr.com